This website is best viewed on desktop!

 Understand the moment before you react to it

-These tools help you read what is actually shifting in language, visuals, and systems.
-Not so you can chase it.
+These tools help you read what is actually shifting before you react to it.

 now trending: words